 Fun for all the family in Hoi An, Vietnam

-Larks with lanterns and fabulous food in Vietnam’s prettiest ancient town
+Larks with lanterns and fabulous food in the pretty, ancient Vietnamese town of Hoi An

-“Wow,” we breathed, standing in the heat of a Vietnamese summer’s day, my eldest daughter already rifling for her goggles in our battered beach bag.
+“Wow,” we sighed, standing in the heat of a Vietnamese summer’s day, my eldest daughter already rifling for her goggles in our battered beach bag.

 I’d booked our mother-and-daughters trip to celebrate the end of a stressful, exam-filled spring for my older teen, and the birthday of her younger sister.